Woodhaven Road

 With improved financial standing, the Department of Transportation revived the extension plan.
 However, the Federal Highway Administration stated that a new environmental impact statement be filed due to development in the area and tighter environmental and community mitigation regulations.
 In 1988, PennDOT announced that it would extend the expressway to Bustleton Avenue.
 The extension would have opened in 1992, but opposition from the Westwood subdivision halted the construction.
 Officials in Lower Moreland Township chimed in again with their disapproval of the plan, which would dump traffic onto Byberry Road and Philmont Avenue.

 Looking towards the end of the expressway.
-The street on the right where the truck is
+The street on the right where

 parked is access to a business.